 Carer’s Allowance

-You can continue to receive Carer’s Allowance if you go abroad for up to four weeks in a six-month period.
-If you’re going abroad temporarily with the person you care for and they receive PIP, DLA or AA, this can be extended.
+You can continue to receive Carer’s Allowance – and Carer's Allowance Supplement, if you receive it – if you go abroad for up to four weeks in a six-month period.
+If you’re going abroad temporarily with the person you care for and they receive PIP, ADP, DLA or AA, this can be extended.
 If you move to an EEA country or Switzerland, you may be able to keep receiving payments or make a new claim.

 State Pension